Common Terms in Cold Chain

 Electronic Shipping Indicators - more sophisticated devices that show if a product has been exposed to temperatures beyond the assigned alarm settings.
 They record the temperature at regular intervals during a certain period (normally not exceeding 20 days due to memory overflow).
 They have a digital display that reflects if the vaccine being shipped crossed the alarm thresholds.

-Shipping indicators are mounted on a colored card (yellow or blue) with a data entry section on one side, which the manufacturer fills in at the point of dispatch, and an instruction and interpretation section on the reverse side for the recipient.
+Shipping indicators are mounted on a coloured card (yellow or blue) with a data entry section on one side, which the manufacturer fills in at the point of dispatch, and an instruction and interpretation section on the reverse side for the recipient.
 Yellow indicators are for freeze-sensitive vaccines, and blue indicators are for heat-sensitive vaccines.

 These devices are not re-usable once alarm conditions are triggered or the programmed time elapses.
 In addition, the heat and/or freeze alarm thresholds are product-specific, which means that the device is not reusable with different vaccines.
 Some brands are able to download the temperature data to a computer.
 This enables recipients to determine whether shipments have been exposed to excessively high or low temperatures; it also helps the procurement agency to determine when, where and to what extent temperature limits have been exceeded.